Sydney Blue Sox

 Fan response was very positive for the Blue Sox in the lead up to their inaugural season.
 As the sole team in New South Wales, they attracted interest beyond the Sydney metropolitan region; as far north as Newcastle, which hosted the former ABL franchise Hunter Eagles throughout the 1990s.
 Five hundred season tickets were allocated for the 2010–11 season, which sold out two months prior to the season's start; a waiting list for 2011–12 season tickets was soon created.
 Such was the demand to see professional baseball return to Sydney, several games had sold out well in advance of their scheduled dates, including the season opener.

+As of 2025, the Blue Sox are the only founding ABL team to never appear in or win the Claxton Shield.

 History

 Formation

 The creation of the ABL was announced at a press conference on the Gold Coast, at the Palm Meadows Baseball Complex, site of the Major League Baseball Australia Academy Program in July 2009.
 Though there was speculation at the time that there may be as many as 10 teams in the competition, with teams possibly from New Zealand and Asia, it wasn't until two months later that the number and location of teams was announced: Sydney would have one of five confirmed teams, with Canberra eventually being successful in bidding for the sixth team.

 Names and colour schemes for each of the teams were determined through a competition launched in December 2009 called "Name Your ABL Team".
 Fans were asked to select from one of four options for the team's name or provide their own alternative.
 Though the four options provided for the Sydney team were "Sydney Sting", "Sydney Rocks", "Sydney Surf" and "Sydney Bluewave", the name announced in August 2010 was "Sydney Blue Sox", with Sydney's colour being the blue traditionally associated with New South Wales sporting teams.
 The Blue Sox would have Blacktown Olympic Park as their home ground, which had been the New South Wales Patriots home in the Claxton Shield the previous three seasons.

 On 19 August 2010, Blue Sox signed Glenn Williams as manager for the 2010–11 season.
 Williams had last played baseball in Australia with the Patriots in the 2007 Claxton Shield, and played 13 games for the Minnesota Twins during the 2005 Major League Baseball season, becoming the 17th Australian-born player to reach the Major Leagues.
 The following month, Eddie Bray was appointed as general manager of the club, having held the same role with the Patriots in the 2010 Claxton Shield.